camille-cornet/Mind_the_gap/Arnica_montana_atlantica/README.md

-# Arnica montana montana
+# Arnica montana atlantica

-This folder contains the scripts used to analyse RADseq from 10 individuals belonging to three populations of _Arnica montana_ subsp. _montana_ sampled in Northeastern Germany for the Mind the Gap project.
+This folder contains the scripts used to analyse RADseq from 10 individuals belonging to three populations of _Arnica montana_ subsp. _atlantica_ sampled in Spain for the Mind the Gap project.

 ## Author